-- 1. To develop and analyze power flow equation - 2.
-To enhance their ability to analyze complete load flow problem of a given sample power network. - 3.
+- 2. To enhance ability to analyze complete load flow problem of a given sample power network. - 3.
 To apply the concepts of numerical methods to power system. - 4.
 To evaluate power flows through transmission lines in the interconnected power system.